-Retailers such as Lands’ End and LL Bean have built their business by having customers place orders after seeing products that appear in a mailed catalog.
+Many retailers, including Lands’ End and LL Bean, have built their business by having customers place orders after seeing products that appear in a mailed catalog.
 Orders are then delivered by a third-party shipper.

-Within this category are automated methods for allowing consumers to make purchases and quickly acquire products.
-While most consumers are well aware of vending machines allowing customers to purchase smaller items, such as beverages and snack food, newer devices are entering the market containing more expensive and bulkier products.
-These systems require the vending machine have either Internet or telecommunications access to permit purchase using credit cards.
+Within this category are self-service methods for allowing consumers to make purchases and quickly acquire products.
+Today’s vending machines are highly automated and many are supported by either internet or telecommunications access, which permits consumers to purchase using credit and debit cards.
+While most consumers are well aware of vending machines allowing customers to purchase smaller items, such as beverages and snack foods, newer devices are entering the market containing more expensive and bulkier products.